 In our organization, we make decisions on the flat and that’s what a typical tech company calls for.
 The simple mantra is: fail fast, learn fast.
-So, you do not have the opportunity of debating about a project for six months and then working on that project for the next 2 years and wait for the output 3 years down the line.
+So, you do not have the opportunity of debating about a project for six months and then working on that project for the next 2 years and waiting for the output 3 years down the line.

 In a tech company like ours, we think about a project today, start executing it in a month, deliver that project in six months and then start looking at whether we have achieved the objectives or not.

-As a CA who is a CFO of a Tech company, do you have a role to play in technology-related decision making?
+As a CA who is a CFO of a Tech company, do you have a role to play in technology-related decision-making?

 Absolutely yes, not only as a CFO but also as a business leader!

-In our organization, there are two pockets - One is the entire core product building of our platforms like Housing.com, Makan.com, Proptiger.com, and then the IT infrastructure namely the networks, our internal servers, the machines, and systems.
+In our organization, there are two pockets – One is the entire core product building of our platforms like Housing.com, Makan.com, and Proptiger.com, and then the IT infrastructure namely the networks, our internal servers, the machines, and systems.

 The IT infrastructure is my responsibility and our platform building i.e. Housing.com, Makaan.com, and Proptiger.com fall into the bucket of our CTO (Chief Technology Officer) who directly reports to our CEO.

 So, overall, my role in technology-related decisions is small since most of our investment goes into our platform building.
 But, as far as investment decisions or budgetary allocation are concerned, being a CFO, I have to play that role and oversee those responsibilities.